HD3C: Efficient Medical Data Classification for Edge Devices: Results and Discussions

 \subsection{Comparison with Baseline Models}

-Table \ref{tab:performance_compare} summarizes the performance of HDC-X against baseline models across three medical datasets.
-HDC-X achieves substantially higher energy efficiency than deep neural networks and outperforms other efficient methods in terms of accuracy.
-For instance, on the heart sounds classification task, HDC-X is $580\times$ more energy-efficient in training and $350\times$ in inference compared to the best-performing Bayesian ResNet \citep{h_krones_dual_2022}, while also delivering a 10\% accuracy improvement over standard HDC.
+Table~\ref{tab:performance_compare} summarizes the performance of HD3C against baseline models across the three medical datasets.
+The energy listed in the table was computed by integrating measured power over time.
+HD3C consumes far less energy than deep neural networks while outperforming one-shot models in terms of accuracy.
+For instance, on the PhysioNet heart sounds classification task, HD3C is $580\times$ more energy-efficient in training and $350\times$ in inference compared to the best-performing Bayesian ResNet~\cite{h_krones_dual_2022}, while also delivering a 10\% accuracy improvement over standard HDC.